Optional Practical Training for F-1 students falls into three categories:

 - Prior EADs or denial notices from prior applications (if applicable)

-- Form I-765 – On form I-765, students are encouraged to use the Office for International Student Services address.
+- Form I-765 – On Form I-765, students are encouraged to use the Office for International Student Services address.
 Mailed responses from USCIS will not be forwarded if you change addresses during the period the application is pending.
-The eligibility category for question 16 is (c) (3) (A) for pre-completion OPT, (c) (3) (B) for post-completion OPT, and (c) (3) (C) for a 17-month extension.
+The eligibility category is (c) (3) (A) for pre-completion OPT, (c) (3) (B) for post-completion OPT, and (c) (3) (C) for a 24-month extension.

-- Official transcripts or copies of your diploma showing your program of study (required for STEM majors applying for the 17 month extension)
+- Official transcripts or copies of your diploma showing your program of study (required for STEM majors applying for the 24-month extension)

 All checklist items should be brought to the Office for International Student Services.
-The International Student Advisor will then issue an I-20 with the OPT recommendation on Page 3.
-Before returning the Application to the student, the Office for International Student Services will make photocopies of all application materials for the student file.
+The International Student Advisor will then issue an I-20 with the OPT recommendation on Page 2.
+Before returning the Application to the student, the International Student Advisor will make photocopies of all application materials for the student file.
 The complete application will be returned with an envelope and appropriate mailing address.
 It will then be the student’s responsibility to mail the application.